Joey Wendle Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.13 team ERA ranks 15th across all league pitching staffs.
+- The Orioles' 4.14 team ERA ranks 16th among all league pitching staffs.

-- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to surrender 108 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- Gibson (9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched) looks for his 10th win when he makes the start for the Orioles, his 20th of the season.
+- Bradish gets the start for the Orioles, his 17th of the season.
+He is 5-4 with a 3.32 ERA and 79 strikeouts in 84 2/3 innings pitched.

-- The right-hander's most recent appearance was on Sunday against the Minnesota Twins, when he tossed seven innings, surrendering two earned runs while giving up three hits.
+- His most recent time out came on Thursday, July 6 against the New York Yankees, when the right-hander threw six scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.